 DO use fresh basil.
 Dried basil has a completely different flavor (it’s heavier and bitter) that changes chicken noodle soup to something altogether different.

 DON’T waste the cooking liquid from the chicken.
-Using our foolproof chicken method?
-Add the broth to your chicken soup for a big flavor boost.
+If you used my foolproof chicken method, be sure and add that liquid golden broth to your chicken soup for a big flavor boost.

 DO take a minute to find a very small pasta shape.
 It’s worth it and adds so much in terms of texture and helps make it an Italian chicken soup!